Privacy Policy

 While no online service is 100% secure, we work very hard to protect information about you against unauthorized access, use, alteration, or destruction, and take reasonable measures to do so.

-Your data may be transferred to, stored at, and/or processed at a destination outside the European Economic Area (“EEA”).
+The Personal Data that We collect from you and process using our Services is stored within the European Economic Area (“EEA”).
+Your data may be transferred to, stored at, and/or processed at a destination outside the EEA.
 It may also be processed by staff operating outside the EEA who work for Us or for one of our suppliers.
-Such staff may be engaged in, among other things, the fulfilment of your orders, the processing of your payment details and the provision of support services.
+Such staff may be engaged in, among other things, the fulfillment of your orders, the processing of your payment details and the provision of support services.
 Should this be the case, we will ensure that the appropriate, required and suitable measures, safeguards and transfer mechanisms shall be in place, such as:

 • The country to which the personal data are transferred has benefited from an adequacy decision by the European Commission under Article 45 of the GDPR; or